cheerypal/Uplink/README.md

 # Uplink

-Group Project for F29SO 2019
+Copy of Group Project for F29SO 2019.

+Smart Home Hub System to control smart devices and track energy use within the home.

+### Authors:

+- Benjamin Milne
+- Euan Gordon
+- Andrew Sime

+Below is a how to guide to get the system up and running:

 ## `hub-api`